 Something funny happened today.
 I went to a shop and when I was coming near to the till, a women behind the counter looked at my LO and complimented on his hat.
 Then I took the hood off his head and told her that it wasn’t a hat but a special helmet he needed to wear.
 She went: Oh!
 And added that he looked so cute in it.

 The day before we were going to pick up the cranial helmet I was full of doubts.
-Even thought me and my husband made a decision to start the treatment there was still lots of question to ask.
+Even though me and my husband made a decision to start the treatment there were still lots of questions to ask.
 Was it really necessary?
 Would wearing it hurt him?
 How was he going to play or sleep in it?
 Did we do the right thing?
-What would my family’s and friend’s reaction be?
+How would my family and friends’ reaction be?

 I had read so many articles for and against the treatment that my head felt like exploding.
 But I decided to follow my instinct.
 Seeing and talking to parents of children who had already started wearing helmets also helped a lot, as then I learned that it is not as bad as I expected it to be.
 And most importantly, I stopped thinking that my child is the only one who needed this therapy.
 But I had a feeling that he would be the only one wearing the helmet in the place where I lived.
 And I think I was right.

 The little one wasn’t pleased when the helmet was put on his head.
 I expected that, as he was never very keen on wearing hats.
 Seeing the grimace on his face I felt so sorry for him because I thought that it hurt him.
 On our way back I had second thoughts about our decision.
 I felt even worse when later during the day I took or rather was clumsily trying to take the helmet off my baby’s head and he didn’t like it.

 I was getting better in putting on and taking off the helmet, but my baby boy was still not happy when I started to alter it on his head.
 Luckily, when it was on, he didn’t seem bothered at all, which for me was crucial.